yanq/grin-example/README.md

-# Gun-example
+# Grin-example

-A project used Gun.
+A project used Grin.

 # Features